Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Statement of the results

-where the density $\rho$ is defined below in \eqref{rho.intro} and the group velocity $v_{\rm group} := -\tfrac{\rho_t}{\rho_x}$ is defined in \eqref{vgroup}. \end{itemize} We note that this last equation is the kinetic velocity equation for the mKdV equation analogous to the one posited by El and co-authors in \cite{El03, ElKa05, Tovbis2}, thus proving that the solution \eqref{intro:mKdV_sol_FD}--\eqref{intro:mKdV_sol1_FD} represents indeed a soliton gas.
+where the density $\rho$ is defined below in \eqref{rho.intro} and the group velocity $v_{\rm group} := -\tfrac{\rho_t}{\rho_x}$ is defined in \eqref{vgroup}.
+Here the parameter $\alpha$ with $\eta_1<\alpha\leq \eta_2$ depends on $x$ and $t$ and it is defined in equation \eqref{Whitham01} and \eqref{Whitham02}. \end{itemize} We note that this last equation is the kinetic velocity equation for the mKdV equation analogous to the one posited by El and co-authors in \cite{El03, ElKa05, Tovbis2}, thus showing that the solution \eqref{intro:mKdV_sol_FD}--\eqref{intro:mKdV_sol1_FD} represents indeed a soliton gas.
 In this case, the continuity equation \eqref{eq:02} is automatically satisfied for $v = v_{\rm group} = -\tfrac{\rho_t}{\rho_x}$ and $f = \rho_x$.
 However, we emphasize that the true peak velocity $\dot x_{\rm peak}$ does \emph{not} satisfy Zakharov--El's kinetic equation, due to the presence of the oscillatory terms.

 In order to derive the soliton gas solution, rather than repeating the RH construction employed in \cite[Section 2]{GirGraJenMcL}, in which an $N$-soliton solution is characterized by the meromorphic RH problem and then the singular limit $N \to \infty$ is taken through Riemann--Hilbert gymnastics, we start from the equivalent representation in terms of Fredholm determinants \eqref{intro:mKdV_sol_FD_N}.